Bread pakora is a very famous tea time snack in North India. But, you can have it any time.

 It is so popular that it is easily available in small shops in the streets and small restaurants.
 Many shops sell only bread pakora, samosa, tea only.

 Bread pakora, samosa and pakora taste very good in the rainy season and winters.
 But in India, we eat it the whole year.

 The recipe for bread pakora is not difficult.
 Anyone can make bread pakora.
 Instead of having market bread pakora try homemade bread pakora.
 You will love it.

 Paneer bread pakora has paneer inside the bread apart from the potato stuffing.
 It tastes very good.

-It’s the best companion is dhaniya pudina chutney, sweet red chutney, tomato ketchup, and a cup of tea.
+Its best companion is dhaniya pudina chutney, sweet red chutney, tomato ketchup, and a cup of tea.

 It is a perfect tea time snack.
-In office generally people have tea with samosa or bread pakora.
+In-office generally people have tea with samosa or bread pakora.

 I have made a video of the paneer bread pakora recipe.
 The recipe of plain bread pakora and bread pakora (stuffed with only potato stuffing) is very similar to this recipe.
 The recipe of the batter is the same, the difference is only in the stuffing of the pakora.

 Some people add raisins (kishmish) and cashew in it to give a more rich flavour.
 If you want you can also add this to your potato mixture.